kuvivek/drivingTheoryInGermany/README.md

 ✅ I approach at a moderate speed
 ❌ I give a warning signal and drive past the truck
 ❌ I continue driving swiftly
 **Comment**:  Be particularly careful if your view of a crosswalk is obstructed.
-This applies, for example, if a truck stops in the right-hand
+This applies, for example, if a truck stops
-lane and you are approaching in the same direction in the left-hand lane.
-Drive slowly and be ready to brake so that you can stop if
+in the right-hand lane and you are approaching in the same direction in the left-hand lane.
+Drive slowly and be ready to brake
-pedestrians are crossing the road.
+so that you can stop if pedestrians are crossing the road.

 218. You want to turn right.
 What must you be prepared for?
 ✅ The truck will stop
 ✅ The pedestrian could let the truck pass by and then cross the road in front of me
 ✅ After the truck has taken the turn, pedestrians could approach from the opposite side of the road
 **Comment**:  Turners(Abbieger) must pay particular attention to pedestrians and wait if necessary.
-You must assume that the truck will stop.
+You must assume that the
+truck will stop.
 The person at the traffic lights may allow the truck to pass but go ahead of me.
-In addition, pedestrians may be coming from
+In addition, pedestrians may
-the opposite direction, which I will only see when the truck is no longer blocking my view.
+be coming from the opposite direction, which I will only see when the truck is no longer blocking my view.

 219. What is the right course of action?
 (You are driving on the right hand lane of a There is a bicycle ahead of you and then there is a truck standing on the right hand )
 I overtake the cyclist
-❌between truck and bend
+❌ between truck and bend
 ✅ after the bend
-❌before drawing level with the truck
+❌ before drawing level with the truck
 **Comment**:  As a driver with foresight, I can still see a blind bend after the obstacle.
-Only then will I be able to overtake the cyclist safely.
+Only then will I be able to overtake
+the cyclist safely.
 Until then, only one thing is right: wait and see!

 220. What kind of behaviour must you anticipate from cyclists?
 Cyclists use